The latest Kit Maker version is 2.4.0 (beta) – Link

 User Library>Samples>Imported>Kit Maker Samples

-Tip: To make your kits quick to access in the future, drag the Kit Maker Kits folder to your Places sidebar in Ableton.
+TIP To make your kits quick to access in the future, drag the Kit Maker Kits folder to your Places sidebar in Ableton.
+The location of this folder is shown above.

-If you want to re-process the same library over again (for example: you changed your mind and wanted to use a different layout etc), you will first need to delete that library from both the Kit Maker Samples folder and Kit Maker Kits folder inside the User Library.
+If you want to re-process the same library over again (for example: you changed your mind and wanted to use a different layout etc), it is best to delete both that sample pack’s folder (the pack you are processing again – ie ‘Dark Trap Drums’) from both the Kit Maker Samples folder and Kit Maker Kits folder inside the User Library.
 Then you can process the library again.

 The imported samples must be kept in your Ableton User Library.
 Custom Ableton User Library locations are compatible with Kit Maker.
 Having your User Library on an external drive can be helpful if your local hard drive is low on space.